Last updated: 9/30/2019

 Summary

-Sims will be an unrestricted free agent with a $2.3 million cap hold and Full Bird rights, meaning the Knicks will have no restrictions on re-signing him.
+Sims will be an unrestricted free agent with a $2.3 million cap hold and Full Bird rights, meaning the Bucks will have no restrictions on re-signing him.
 If a player has a smaller cap hold than his starting salary, his team can use cap space to sign-free agents before using Bird Rights to re-sign its own free agents.
-Since the Knicks will most likely be operating over the cap, they won't be able to take advantage of Sims's low cap hold.
-If Sims is brought back by the Knicks on a multi-year contract that is above the minimum, they could benefit from frontloading his contract, as it could give them additional flexibility in the future.
+Since the Bucks will most likely be operating over the cap, they won't be able to take advantage of Sims's low cap hold.
+If Sims is brought back by the Bucks on a multi-year contract that is above the minimum, they could benefit from frontloading his contract, as it could give them additional flexibility in the future.
 However, doing so could potentially push them into the luxury tax (or higher into the tax, if already in it) depending on what happens with their other free agents.
 Other teams will have multiple ways to sign Sims as even teams without cap space could use the Non-Taxpayer MLE, Room MLE, or possibly even the Taxpayer MLE or Bi-Annual Exception to sign him.
 There's even a chance that he only gets minimum offers.

 Cap Considerations